 By the end of this Instapage review, you’ll understand:

 - Why we ultimately chose Instapage over Unbounce and LeadPages.

-So whether you’re an marketing agency owner, freelancer, or a digital marketer who needs to build an email list, this review will help you decide if Instapage is for you or not.
+So whether you’re a marketing agency owner, freelancer, or digital marketer who needs to build an email list, this review will help you decide if Instapage is for you or not.

 Table of Contents